bitcoindevkit/bitcoindevkit.org/content/descriptors_in_the_wild.md

 ```

 #### BDK
-Bob can specify directly the descriptors on the command line to produce the multisig
+In BDK Bob can specify directly the descriptors on the command line to produce
-address, because BDK is descriptors aware natively.
+the multisig address, because BDK is descriptors aware natively.

 ```
 repl -d "$BDK_rec_desc_chksum" -c "$BDK_chg_desc_chksum" -n testnet -w $BDK_fingerprint get_new_address`

 ```

-Et voilà: if we have done everything correctly, the newly created address in Core is the same of the newly created address in BDK. this is part of the miracle of descriptors' interoperability.
+Et voilà: if we have done everything correctly, the newly created address in
+Core is the same of the newly created address in BDK. this is part of the
+"miracle" of descriptors' interoperability.

 ### We ask for testnet coins giving the first created address.

-To find testnet coins for free, you can just google "testnet faucet" and you should
+To find testnet coins for free, you can just google "testnet faucet" and you
-find some satoshis to play with.
-Just give to the site your first generated address
+should find some satoshis to play with.
+Just give to the site your first
-and, in twenty minutes, you will find the satoshis in your balance both in Core
+generated address and, in twenty minutes, you will find the satoshis in
-and in BDK.
+your balance both in Core and in BDK.

 ```
 # to check it in Core: